 Is Sturm, Ruger Destined for Greatness?

-Every investor can appreciate a stock that consistently beats the Street without getting ahead of its fundamentals and risking a meltdown.
-The best stocks offer sustainable market-beating gains, with improving financial metrics that support strong price growth.
-Let's take a look at what Sturm, Ruger's (NYS: RGR) recent results tell us about its potential for future gains.
+Investors love stocks that consistently beat the Street without getting ahead of their fundamentals and risking a meltdown.
+The best stocks offer sustainable market-beating gains, with robust and improving financial metrics that support strong price growth.
+Does Sturm, Ruger fit the bill?
+Let's look at what its recent results tell us about its potential for future gains.

 What the numbers tell you

-Now, let's take a look at Sturm, Ruger's key statistics:
+Now, let's look at Sturm, Ruger's key statistics:

 How we got here and where we're going

 Sturm, Ruger comes through with flying colors in its second assessment, earning seven out nine possible passing grades -- the same score it earned last year, when we examined it for the first time.
 Sturm, Ruger's stock growth has raced ahead of the improvement on its bottom line, and at present, its dividend payouts are too high to be supported by its free cash flow.
 However, the company has been able to increase its free cash flow levels substantially, which could indicate a return to reasonable payout rates in the near future.
 This is an outstanding performance all around, but can Sturm, Ruger continue to post impressive growth figures over the next year?
 Let's dig a little deeper to find out.